Threshold behavior of a social norm in response to error proneness: Discussion and Summary

 In summary, we have suggested when a social norm can become unstable in the presence of randomness in assessments.
 The crucial assumption is that the probability of assessment errors is not an entirely environmental factor common to everyone, but at least partly an individual attribute, which may in principle differ individual by individual in their tendencies to pay attention to others and observe the social norm carefully.
 After examining the four well-known second-order norms, we have presented Simple Standing as an example of threshold behavior, which makes the resident population vulnerable to mutants with higher error probabilities when its own $\epsilon_1$ exceeds a threshold.
 This behavior qualitatively explains why Simple Standing rewards error-prone individuals when the probabilities of assessment errors are heterogeneously distributed between low and high values in the population~\cite{le2025response}.

 Before concluding this work, we add the following words of caution: Despite the success of the continuous model applied to the four second-order norms, it does not always reproduce the results of the corresponding discrete model.
 In particular, the case of Staying (also known as L7 in the context of the leading eight) is instructive.
 Here again, the continuous model predicts $m_{00}^\ast = m_{01}^\ast = m_{10}^\ast = m_{11}^\ast = 1/2$ regardless of $\epsilon_0$ and $\epsilon_1$.
 However, this contradicts the stochastic ABM dynamics of Staying, which results in $m_{ij}=1$ for any $i$ and $j$, as long as the probability of error is low enough~\cite{fujimoto2024leader,bae2025indirect}.
-This clear mismatch calls for a more systematic analysis of higher-order norms.
+This clear mismatch calls for a more systematic analysis of higher-order norms \skb{that better captures the probabilistic nature of the dynamics}.